Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• This module will be delivered in 10 block sessions of 4 hours (approximately as prison conditions may vary this) and will advance critical engagement with the academic material (to be provided) through a dialogical interaction between 'Outside' students (from Durham University) and 'Inside' students (from the prison population).
+• This module will be delivered in 10 block sessions of 2 hours (approximately as partner collaborations and travel may vary) and will advance critical engagement with the academic material (to be provided) through a dialogical interaction between 'Outside' students (from Durham University) and, where possible 'Inside' students (with criminal justice experience).

 • Throughout the module students will complete several reflective essays on which they will receive interim formative feedback.